puppetlabs/puppet-docs/source/pe/3.7/puppet_server_config_files.markdown

 This page provides details about the configuration files and settings specific to Puppet Server.

 > **Tip**: More information about Puppet Server can be found in the [Puppet Server docs](/puppetserver/1.0/services_master_puppetserver.html).
-Differences between PE and open source Puppet are typically called out.
+Differences between PE and open source versions of Puppet Server are typically called out.

 ### `conf.d` Directory